KCottam/kc_lib_cpp/ReadMe.txt

 I use "BUG:" comments to indicate parts of the source code where there is a bug that needs to be fixed.

 /////////////////////////////////////////////////////////////////////////////
+CHANGELOG 1.0.11
+	Added KCMusic.h,.cpp, a module made to produce music using the windows Beep() function.

 CHANGELOG 1.0.10
 	Reformatted lists to make Linked Lists and Circle Lists a derived class of Lists<T>
 	Added List<T>, CircleList<T>, LinkedList<T>